Skip to main content

 As we mentioned before, most crawfish come from Louisiana.
 Crayfish harvesting became common in the late 1800s.
 Now, the Bayou state produces 120-150 million pounds annually, and it contributes around 300 million dollars a year to the state’s economy.
 That’s a lot of yabbies.
 In fact, the state depends so much on crawdads, in fact, that over 7,000 jobs are dependent on the industry.
 Louisiana produces so many crawdads that the land can’t keep up.
 The natural vegetation is no longer able to sustain the demand, so farmers must now plant rice to feed the little buggers.
 Currently, only around 12% of crayfish are wild-caught.

 As far as eating crawfish goes, they’re a great source of protein, calcium, phosphorous, iron, and B vitamins.
 They have a flavor very similar to lobster.
 A pound of crawfish meat only contains around 325 calories.
 Crawfish grow by molting and can shed their shells up to 15 times in their lifetime, each time growing to almost twice their previous size.
-So if you come across an extra-large daddy, know he lived a long life.
+So, if you come across an extra-large daddy, know he lived a long life.

-Now that you have a taste for Louisiana cooking, check out our guide to NOLA drinks and Cajun food guide.
+Now that you have a taste for Louisiana cooking, check out our guide to New Orleans drinks and Cajun food guide.
 You’ll be sipping a Sazerac and chowing down on gumbo in no time.
 And if shellfish is your thing, don’t forget to pair seafood and wine for a memorable meal.

 Mark Stock